Interzoneism/ShowCraftable/README.md

   and storage containers within a 12-block radius
 - Builds a **Craftable** tab in the handbook listing grid recipes you can craft with those items
+- Adds a **Craftable Variants** tab that lists only wood and stone variant recipes from the base game
 - Provides a **Craftable (Mods)** tab that scans only modded recipes, while the default Craftable tab skips them for better performance
 - Adds a button on recipe pages to fetch the required ingredients from nearby storage